Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 before we sold that.

-One of the employees who have been with us
+One of the employees who's been with us

 than you were a few years ago.